lyakoway/ai-RAG-chat/README.md

 800 → 400 (Recall also identical) changes nothing at all on the demo corpus: pages are shorter than 400 tokens, chunks are not re-split.
 Conclusion: TTFT ~2.5–3 s is the GLM-5.3-flash floor on the provider side.
-Our pipeline adds ~20 ms (<1%) — there is nothing left to trim; the `top_k=5` and `chunk 800/120` defaults stay.
+Our pipeline adds ~20 ms (<1%) — there is nothing left to trim.
+The `top_k=5` and `chunk 800/120` defaults stay.

 **On the local model** (Llama 3.2 3B, Q4_K_M, `OLLAMA_NUM_GPU=0` — CPU on
 macOS 13): warm answers are faster than every cloud option (first token 1.2–3.6 s, full answer 2.5–5.4 s), completely free and private.
-But: the first request after idle loads 2 GB of model into RAM (+13.7 s), spikes up to 8–15 s happen under load, and the 3B model drops citations more often and answers shorter — format accuracy remains with the flagship models.
+But: the first request after idle loads 2 GB of model into RAM (+13.7 s), spikes up to 8–15 s happen under load, and the 3B model drops citations more often and gives shorter answers — format accuracy remains with the flagship models.

 ### Query cost